-NSTRMNT is a multi-faceted design initiative, founded by Brian Harms in 2012, which aims to investigate and improve the ever-changing relationship between tools [ hardware / software ] and processes of design and fabrication through research and development.
+NSTRMNT is a repository for the creative work of Brian Harms, which aims to investigate and improve the ever-changing relationship between tools [ hardware / software ] and processes of design and fabrication through research and development.

-Harms is currently pursuing a Masters in Design Research at the Southern California Institute of Architecture (SCI-Arc), and earned his bachelors degree in Architecture from Cal Poly, San Luis Obispo, in 2011.
+Harms is currently working as a Research Engineer within the Think Tank Team at Samsung Research America, Silicon Valley.
+He recently earned a Masters in Design Research at the Southern California Institute of Architecture (SCI-Arc, 2013), and has a bachelors degree in Architecture from Cal Poly, San Luis Obispo, (2011).
 He has previously worked at such firms as IwamotoScott, Future Cities Lab, Griffin Enright Architects, and has consulted for Stephen Phillips Architects (SPARCHS), Doug Jackson Design Office, and Testa/Weiser.

 The work featured under "Projects" is a mix of both independent and collaborative efforts.
 Credits are listed below project descriptions when applicable.